abcnews/dailygraphics/Documentation.md

 ## Development

 For local development it is easier to create debug graphics so they don't require you to setup OAuth to use Google Spreadsheets.
+The path of the graphics is specified in `app_config.py`.
+By default it is located in the directory above the dailygraphics repo in a folder called `graphics`.

 **Creating a debug graphic**

+Change directory to the dailygraphics repo before running `fab` commands.

 ~~~
 fab add_line_graph:graphname,debug=1